-Trump's volatile mix of admiration and disrespect of Obama stretch back several years | The Japan Times
+Trump's public ambivalence toward Obama stretches back years | The Japan Times

-WASHINGTON – President Donald Trump’s love-hate attitude toward predecessor Barack Obama goes back a decade, a volatile mixture of admiration and scurrilous disrespect that helped launch the provocative billionaire’s own political career.
+WASHINGTON – U.S. President Donald Trump’s love-hate attitude toward predecessor Barack Obama goes back a decade, a volatile mixture of admiration and scurrilous disrespect that helped launch the provocative billionaire’s own political career.

 Trump was a main purveyor of the “birther” conspiracy theory that the nation’s first African-American president was not born in the United States — and yet went out of his way to praise him after November’s bitterly contested election, even declaring last month that Obama “likes me” and “I like him.”